connor-ve/byte-borne-cli/README.md

 ## Ideas for the future

-- Json based mod files
+- ~~Json based mod files~~
+  - YAML was used for ease of reading
-- Moving character sprite in the terminal
+- ~~Moving character sprite in the terminal~~
+  - Still potentially viable but not for now, maybe puzzles in future
 - Color themes
+  - Added to prints for now
-- Screen needs stay on constantly
+- ~~Screen needs stay on constantly~~
+  - Decided this is no longer needed for the game to have a purpose as it is Idle